 You can not only enjoy your beer in the tent

 The tents are full, the weather is beautiful, and you want to eat, drink, and enjoy the Oktoberfest atmosphere?
 Then off we go to the beer garden!
-Not only at Munich’s Victuals Market or the Chinese Tower, but also on the Theresienwiese!
+Not only at Munich’s Viktualienmarkt or the Chinese Tower, but also on the Theresienwiese!

 The festival tent beer gardens on the Oktoberfest